 When churches wanted to install fans to keep congregations comfortable, Big Ass Fans developed the first silent fan motor.
 Other kinds of public and private spaces followed.
 In 2008, the company opened its first overseas office in Australia.
 In 2009 in Lexington, it cut the ribbon on the world’s only R&D lab dedicated to testing large fans, a LEED® Gold facility.

-Big Ass Fans launched its Haiku residential line in 2012, and it has taken off in the years since, spawning its own division, Haiku Home, just a few years later.
+Big Ass Fans launched its Haiku residential line in 2012, and it has taken off in the years since.
 The year 2014 was notable for the hiring of the company’s 500th employee, the debut of Big Ass Light’s industrial-strength LED fixtures, and the introduction of Haiku with SenseME™ technology, the world’s first smart ceiling fan.